Explain a forecast from time series models with dependence-aware (conditional/observational) Shapley values

 ctree.minsplit

 Numeric scalar.
-Determines minimum value that the sum of the left and right daughter nodes required for a split.
+Determines the minimum value that the sum of the left and right daughter nodes must reach for a split.
 The default value is 20.

 ctree.minbucket